The 2026 Agentic Commerce Stack: What to Build Before the Window Closes

 The Notable Absence: AmazonNot in ACP · Not in UCP

 Amazon is building proprietary agentic infrastructure — Rufus AI (shopping assistant integrated with Prime), Alexa+ (autonomous shopping), and Buy for Me (purchasing from non-Amazon retailers via Amazon's own payment rails).
 This reflects Amazon's historical playbook: build the platform rather than participate in an open standard that commoditizes your infrastructure advantages.
+The cost of that closed posture is already visible in the open web referral channel: when a marketplace blocks agent crawlers and sits out ACP/UCP, shoppers routed through ChatGPT-class assistants simply stop arriving — while multi-brand merchants on the protocols pick up that demand.
+You do not need to predict Amazon's strategy to see the asymmetry: open-rail merchants compound agent traffic; walled gardens bet everything on owning the assistant end-to-end.

 5. What Each Participant Gains — and What They Risk